- Mission & Vision

 Early on, we recognized that public education would play a vital role in helping to enact protective laws and sanctuaries for whales.

 Pacific Whale Foundation researchers began offering free talks for Maui visitors and residents, describing the knowledge they were gaining from their field studies of whales.
-It's a tradition that we continue today, through the free talks and presentations conducted by our researchers throughout the year, and our free Making Waves Lecture Series, held on the third Thursday of each month at our Discover Center, downstairs at The Harbor Shops at Ma'alaea (next to Maui Ocean Center).
+It's a tradition that we continue today, through the free talks and presentations conducted by our researchers throughout the year, and our free Making Waves Lecture Series, held at our Discover Center, downstairs at The Harbor Shops at Ma'alaea (next to Maui Ocean Center).
 To learn more about upcoming talks, please visit our Events Calendar.

 We also intrinsically understood the importance of educating schoolchildren about whales and the oceans around us.
 Children are tomorrow's voters and decision makers.
 It is imperative that they understand the complexities of the ocean ecosystem and the urgency of protecting our planet's marine resources.